Extracting light-cone wave functions from covariant amplitudes: a detailed study in scalar field theory

+We shall work with the usual basis for the space of the states of a free particle as the eigenstates of ${\mathcal{H}}_{0R}$, uniquely labeled by their momenta \(\vec{k}\).
+We adopt the following normalization convention:

+The canonical basis of the Fock space of multi-particle states consists of symmetrized tensor products of these states, \(\ket{\vec{k}_1, \cdots, \vec{k}_n}\).
+We set the normalizations in such a way that the completeness relation reads

+We denote a generic basis vector by \(\ket{\Phi}\) and its number of particles by \(N_\Phi\).
+In these notations,

-where the sum over \(\ket{\Phi}\) includes an integration over the on-shell momenta of their constituent particles.
-The energy of a Fock state \(\ket{\Phi}\) is given by the sum of the energies of its constituent particles, that we shall denote by \(E_R(\Phi)\).
+where the sum over \(\ket{\Phi}\) includes integration over the on-shell momenta of its $N_\Phi$ constituent particles.
+The energy of a Fock state \(\ket{\Phi}\) is given by the sum of the energies of its constituent particles, denoted by \(E_R(\Phi)\).